Estimation of a Structural Break Point in Linear Regression Models: Empirical Application

 \section{Empirical Application}

-In this section I use the new estimation method for structural breaks in three empirical applications.
-I analyze the performance of the break point estimator by comparing with the LS estimator and historical events documented in literature.
-Furthermore, I show that the estimator is robust to trimming the sample period whereas the LS estimator varies significantly depending on the trimmed sample.
-The first application is about the structural break in postwar U.S. real GDP growth rate, where an autoregressive model is used to estimate the break.
-The second application is estimating the break date on the U.S. and the UK stock returns using the return prediction model of \hyperref[Paye2006]{Paye and Timmermann (2006)}.
-Lastly, I analyze the structural break of the relation between oil price shocks and the U.S. output growth rate studied in \hyperref[Hamilton2003]{Hamilton (2003)}.
+In this section, I estimate the structural breaks in two empirical applications.
+I analyze the performance of the break point estimator by comparing it with the LS estimator and historical events documented in the literature.
+Furthermore, I show that the estimator is robust to trimming the sample period, whereas the LS estimator varies significantly depending on the trimmed sample.
+The first application is about the structural break in postwar U.S. real GDP growth rate.
+The second application is estimating the break date on the U.S. and UK stock returns using the return prediction model from \citet*{Paye2006}.